 Residential customers are offered Internet, video, voice and mobile services primarily on a subscription basis.
 Mobile services are sold under unlimited data plans or by-the-gig data usage plans.
 The Company often provides multiple services to a customer.
 The transaction price for a bundle of services may be less than the sum of the standalone selling prices of each individual service.
 The Company allocates the bundle discount among the services to which the discount relates based on the relative standalone selling prices of those services.
 Generally, directly observable standalone selling prices are used for the revenue allocation.
 Customers are invoiced for subscription services in advance of the service period.
-Each subscription services are delivered.
-Residential customers may generally cancel their subscriptions at the end of their monthly service period as the subscription service purchased is generally accounted for as a distinct performance obligation when purchased and revenue is recognized when the service is provided.
+Each subscription service provided is accounted for as a distinct performance obligation and revenue is recognized ratably over the monthly service period as the subscription service purchased is generally accounted for as a distinct performance obligation when purchased and revenue is recognized when the service is provided.
 For customer premise equipment ("CPE") where such CPE would qualify as a lease, the Company combines the operating lease with the subscription service revenue as a single performance obligation as the subscription service is the predominant component.
 Installation fees are deferred over the period the fee remains material to the customer, which the Company has estimated to be approximately six months.
 Sales commission costs are expensed as incurred as the amortization period is less than one year.
 Right-of-entry costs represent upfront costs incurred related to agreements entered into with multiple dwelling units ("MDUs") including landlords, real estate companies or owners to gain access to a building in order to market and service customers who reside in the building.
 Right-of-entry costs are deferred as contract fulfillment costs and recognized over the term of the contracts.